HackLinux/e8/readme.md

 Most languages are not simple.
 Python and D are very complicated languages that have complex syntax and numbers of features, which makes writing/porting a compiler a very hard job.
+Also Python is not low-level.

 Lua is simple, but it is designed to be a scripting language.